serviceManager.getServices()

 Sophra Integration Details

-The Search Analytics API Route integrates closely with other Sophra components:
+The Search Analytics API Route integrates closely with other Sophra components:- It uses the

 serviceManager